tetratelabs/wazero/RATIONALE.md

 from a real file descriptor ("/dev/null").
 Defaulting to this, vs reading `io.EOF`, would be unsafe as it can exhaust file descriptors if resources aren't managed properly.
 In other words, blind copying of defaults isn't wise as it can violate isolation or endanger the embedding process.
-In summary, we try to be similar to normal Go code, but often need act differently and document `SysConfig` is more about emulating, not necessarily performing real system calls.
+In summary, we try to be similar to normal Go code, but often need act differently and document `ModuleConfig` is more about emulating, not necessarily performing real system calls.

 ### FdPrestatDirName